zhg-kj/zhg-kj/README.md

 ### Hi there 👋 I'm Kai.
-Great to meet you :sunglasses:.
+Great to meet you :smirk:.
 Check out my website if you're interested in reading more about my projects (or me!) :point_right: [kaijun.netlify.app](https://kaijun.netlify.app/)